*This post contains Affiliate links*

 There is a clear lesson in this Greek story.
 It warns against the dangers of extreme vanity and excessive self-love.
 Having an ego as big as that of Narcissus is counterproductive and downright troublesome.

-Although this story does capture some aspects of the Personality Disorder of Narcissism, it does not look to capture the full spectrum of symptoms or complexities of the disorder.
+Although this story does capture some aspects of Narcissism, it does not capture the full complexity of the disorder.

 What is Narcissism?

 In his book The Art and Science of Personality Development, Narcissism is defined by personality psychologist McAdams as “excessive self-love and the attendant qualities of self-centeredness, arrogance and a lack of regard for other human beings”.

 McAdams identifies two main aspects of narcissistic personality disorder.
 The first is Grandiosity.
 Narcissists tend to have an inflated sense of importance.
 They believe that they are in every way superior to others, that they are smarter, more talented, and more deserving than those around them.
 They believe that they are special and, in many ways, destined for greatness.

 The second aspect is an immense sense of entitlement.
 Because those diagnosed with Narcissism believe that they are special, they expect to be treated accordingly by others.
 They expect and believe that they deserve special treatment and admiration from others.

 Another important part of Narcissism that is mentioned by McAdams is that they have extremely high self-esteem.
 The author mentions that several theories suggest this high self-esteem is actually “a cover-up for an underlying (even unconscious) deficit in self-worth”.
 Other theories propose that the high level of self-esteem of Narcissists comes from a genuine belief that they are special and the need for others to recognize that they are special.